network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 of performing the upload and download tests sequentially, to help engineers diagnose whether the source of excessive delay is in the upstream direction, downstream direction, or both.

+When performing a concurrent test, a single overall responsiveness score is reported, to reflect the overall experience a user can expect during normal unrestricted network usage.

+When performing uplink and downlink tests sequentially the two responsiveness scores are reported individually, to give the user visibility into whether their network is performing better in one direction than the other.

 ### Achieving Steady-State Buffer Utilization